 The main entrance, Box Office, maltings stores and riverside café are fully accessible on the ground floor.
 The Box Office has a lowered counter-top section for wheelchair users to place their orders.
 The Great Hall, Cellar Bar, Barley Room, Tindle Studio and Tannery are accessible via stairs or lift.
 There are two accessible toilets.
 One is located on the ground floor, and one on the first floor.
 The toilet on the first floor is only accessible to wheelchair users via the Tannery.
 The Great Hall can accommodate up to four wheelchairs.

 If you require an additional Carer/Personal Assistant to accompany you when attending an event, get in touch with the Box Office before booking (subject to availability).
-There are four free parking spaces in our car park for Blue Badge Holders.
+There are eight free parking spaces in our car park for Blue Badge Holders.

 A hearing induction loop is available in the Great Hall.
 Contact Box Office in advance if you require access.

 Films or screenings with subtitles are listed in the brochure or on the web pages for each screening.